yjbanov/infra/README.md

 ## Adding new framework test shards

-Framework test shards are defined in [dev/bots/test.dart][1].
+This section talks about test shards defined in [dev/bots/test.dart][1] used to split framework tests into smaller chunks that can be tested in parallel.
+This does _not_ refer to [LUCI/Swarming][4] shards.

 When you add a new shard it does not automatically run in LUCI.
 To add it to LUCI you need to add a new builder in the [framework_config.star][2].
 Typically, you'll add two builders, one "try" builder that tests PRs, and one "prod" builder that tests submitted PRs on the master branch.

 Here's an example of a "try" builder: